GenadyT/GenadyT.github.io/README.md

 ### Notes

 This projects' code is written in React framework.
 I chose React because <br/>
-it helped me build fast, interactive, and reusable user interfaces for this <br/>
+it helped me build fast, interactive, and reusable user interfaces for portfolio <br/>
 website.

 ### Personal Request